The 28th (North Gloucestershire) Regiment

 1822 1st/28th (North Gloucestershire)

-- 6 Oct Catharine Elizabeth Watter daughter of Sgt William Watter and Mary Anne, born on 22 September 1822.
+- 6 Oct Catherine Elizabeth Walter daughter of Sgt William Walter and Mary Anne, born on 22 September 1822.

 1824 1st/28th (North Gloucestershire)

-- 4 Jan Maria O'Neil daughter of Pte Charles O'Neil and Margaret, born on 28 December 1823.
+- 4 Jan Maria O'Neil born on 28 December 1823, daughter of the late Pte Charles O'Neil and Margaret.

 1854 1st/28th (North Gloucestershire)

-4 Mar 1854 The 1st/28th arrived from England by steam navigation.
-It had a smooth passage with little discomfort.
-The regiment was quartered at Bighi, San Salvatore, Zabbar, and Valletta before its departure for Turkey and the Crimea on 7 April 1854.
+4 Mar 1854 The 1st/28th embarked in England on 22 Feb 1854.
+It arrived by steam navigation and had a smooth passage with little discomfort.
+The regiment was quartered at Bighi, San Salvatore, Zabbar, and Valletta.

-In Nov 1854 the regiment had 21 officers and 561 serving in the Crimea.
+7 April The 1st/28th embarked for Turkey and the Crimea.
+The regiment had 21 officers and 561 serving in the Crimea.
 Bowel complaints were common and cases of cholera broke out.
 Some soldiers showed symptoms of scurvy.

 Surgeon Marlow ascribed the prevalence of bowel complaints to the wet and cold weather, fatigue and insufficient clothing, the men being literally in rags.
 They had insufficient bedding, having only one blanket each.